Rice flour is made from milled rice by steeping it in lye. You can make it either from white rice or even brown rice.

 Source: USDA & Google

-Rice flour is gluten-free.
+- Gluten-free – Rice flour is gluten-free.
 Gluten causes celiac disease.
-So this can be an amazing alternative for people allergic to wheat/gluten.
+So this can be a fantastic alternative for people allergic to wheat/gluten.

-People with constipation problems can eat rice flour and that especially, brown rice flour.
-Fiber foods help eliminate waste and lower the cholesterol level.
+- High in fibre – People with constipation problems can eat rice flour, predominantly brown rice flour.
+Fibre foods help eliminate waste and lower cholesterol levels.
 Moreover, it reduces the risk of chronic diseases like colon cancer, type-2 diabetes, and hypertension.

 Frequently Asked Questions